 Upon the closing of this offering, our board of directors will have three standing committees: an audit committee, a compensation committee and a nominating and corporate governance committee.
-Under the rules of The Nasdaq, the membership of the audit committee is required to consist entirely of independent directors, subject to applicable phase-in periods.
+Under Nasdaq rules, the membership of the audit committee is required to consist entirely of independent directors, subject to applicable phase-in periods.
 The following is a brief description of our committees.

 Audit committee.
-In accordance with our audit committee charter, after this offering, our audit committee will: oversee our corporate accounting and financial reporting processes and our internal controls over financial reporting; evaluate the independent public accounting firm's qualifications, independence and performance; engage and provide for the compensation of the independent public accounting firm; approve the retention of the independent public accounting firm to perform any proposed permissible non-audit services; review our consolidated financial statements; review our critical accounting policies and estimates and internal controls over financial statements.
-We believe that our audit committee members meet the requirements for financial literacy under the current requirements of the Sarbanes-Oxley Act, The Nasdaq and SEC rules and regulations.
-In addition, the board of directors has determined that $[\cdot]$ is qualified as an audit committee financial expert within the meaning of SEC regulations.
-We have made this determination based on information received by our board of directors, including questionnaires provided by the members of our audit committee.
-We plan on naming the individuals who will serve on this committee prior to marketing the transaction.
+In accordance with our audit committee charter, after this offering, our audit committee will: oversee our corporate accounting and financial reporting processes and our internal controls over financial reporting; evaluate the independent public accounting firm's qualifications, independence and performance; engage and provide for the compensation of the independent public accounting firm; approve the retention of the independent public accounting firm to perform any proposed permissible non-audit services; review our financial statements; review our critical accounting policies and estimates and internal controls over financial reporting; and discuss with management and the independent registered public accounting firm the results of the annual audit and the reviews of our quarterly financial statements.
+We believe that our audit committee members meet the requirements for financial literacy under the current requirements of the Sarbanes-Oxley Act, Nasdaq and SEC rules and regulations.
+In addition, the board of directors has determined that Philip T. Blazek is qualified as an audit committee financial expert within the meaning of SEC regulations.
+We have made this determination based on information received by our board of directors.
+The audit committee will be composed of Messrs.
+Blazek (Chairman), Bennett and Isakson.

 Compensation committee.
 In accordance with our compensation committee charter, after this offering, our compensation committee will review and recommend policies relating to compensation and benefits of our officers and employees, including reviewing and approving corporate goals and objectives relevant to compensation of the Chief Executive Officer and other senior officers, evaluating the performance of these officers in light of those goals and objectives and setting compensation of these officers based on such evaluations.
 The compensation committee will also administer the issuance of stock options and other awards under our equity-based incentive plans.
-We believe that the composition of our compensation committee meets the requirements for independence under, and the functioning of our compensation committee complies with, any applicable requirements of the Sarbanes-Oxley Act, The Nasdaq and SEC rules and regulations.
+We believe that the composition of our compensation committee meets the requirements for independence under, and the functioning of our compensation committee complies with, any applicable requirements of the Sarbanes-Oxley Act, Nasdaq and SEC rules and regulations.
 We intend to comply with future requirements to the extent they become applicable to us.
-We plan on naming the individuals who will serve on this committee prior to marketing the transaction.
+The compensation committee will be composed of Messrs.
+Isakson (Chairman) and Blazek.

 Nominating and governance committee.
 In accordance with our nominating and governance committee charter, after this offering, our nominating and governance committee will recommend to the board of directors nominees for election as directors, and meet as necessary to review director candidates and nominees for election as directors; recommend members for each committee of the board; oversee corporate governance standards and compliance with applicable listing and regulatory requirements; develop and recommend to the board governance principles applicable to the company; and oversee the evaluation of the board and its committees.
-We believe that the composition of our nominating and governance committee meets the requirements for independence under, and the functioning of our compensation committee complies with, any applicable requirements of the Sarbanes-Oxley Act, The Nasdaq and SEC rules and regulations.
+We believe that the composition of our nominating and governance committee meets the requirements for independence under, and the functioning of our compensation committee complies with, any applicable requirements of the Sarbanes-Oxley Act, Nasdaq and SEC rules and regulations.
 We intend to comply with future requirements to the extent they become applicable to us.
-We plan on naming the individuals who will serve on this committee prior to marketing the transaction.
+The nominating and governance committee will be composed of Messrs.
+Bennett (Chairman) and Isakson.